rogerwng/rogerwng.github.io/README.md

 This repo is currently in development.

-It will eventuall feature my portfolio website.
+It will eventually feature my portfolio website.